skunkworxdark/metadata-linked-nodes/README.md

 - `Metadata To Integer` - Extracts an Integer value of a label from metadata.
 - `Metadata To Float` - Extracts a Float value of a label from metadata.
 - `Metadata To Scheduler` - Extracts a Scheduler value of a label from metadata.
+- `Metadata To Bool` - Extracts Bool types from metadata
+- `Metadata To Model` - Extracts model types from metadata
+- `Metadata To SDXL Model` - Extracts SDXL model types from metadata
+- `Denoise Latents + Metadata` - This is an inherited version of the existing `Denoise Latents` node but with a metadata input and output.
+This will work in conjunction with the `metadata-linked` node.
+It will provide metadata for most of the normal fields so you will only really need external metadata nodes for prompts and VAE.
+The following labels will be gathered from the denoise node:
+  - seed
+  - width
+  - height
+  - steps
+  - cfg_scale
+  - cfg_rescale
+  - denoise_start
+  - denoise_end
+  - scheduler
+  - model
+  - controlnets
+  - ipAdapters
+  - t2iAdapters
+  - loras

+- added cfg_rescale_multiplier, model, VAE, seamless_x and seemless_y as built-in labels for the metadata_linked node.

 ## Usage
 ### <ins>Install</ins><BR>